 Performance 8th March,2013

 Solo, collective and multilingual recitations from memory of the Universal Declaration of Human Rights

 A performance series in 60 acts

-Globe Gallery is inviting people from across the North East to take part in a collective recitation of the Universal Declaration of Human Rights (UDHR) with artist Monica Ross.
-Take this chance to learn a small part of the Declaration and recite it in public, in your own language, as part of this unique performance.
-Everyone is welcome and the aim is that the recitation will fully reflect the many voices and languages of North East communities, including Sign Language.
+Globe Gallery invited people from across the North East to take part in a collective recitation of the Universal Declaration of Human Rights (UDHR) with artist Monica Ross.
+It was a chance to learn a small part of the Declaration and recite it in public, in your own language, as part of this unique performance.
+Everyone was welcome and the aim was that the recitation will fully reflect the many voices and languages of North East communities, including Sign Language.

-You don't have to be a performer or an actor - this is about ordinary people demonstrating that they care about human rights.
-The emphasis is not on perfect recall, but on the attempt to remember and the difficulty of fulfilling the Declaration’s call to keep it ‘constantly in mind,’ especially when under pressure.
+You didn'thave to be a performer or an actor - this was about ordinary people demonstrating that they care about human rights.
+The emphasis was not on perfect recall, but on the attempt to remember and the difficulty of fulfilling the Declaration’s call to keep it ‘constantly in mind,’ especially when under pressure.